Millions (1936 film)

-Millions is a 1936 British comedy film directed by Leslie Hiscott and starring Gordon Harker, Richard Hearne and Frank Pettingell.
+Millions (also known as The King of Cloves) is a 1936 British comedy film directed by Leslie Hiscott and starring Gordon Harker, Richard Hearne and Frank Pettingell.
 It was made at Elstree Studios.
 The film portrays the cut-throat rivalry between two financiers.
-It is known by the alternative title The King of Cloves.

 Plot

 Wealthy businessman and financier Otto Forbes has cut off his son Jimmy's allowance.
 Jimmy's valet Parsons comes up with a scheme to restore Jimmy to his father's good graces.
 The elder Forbes loves music, so Parsons suggests Jimmy "compose" a beautiful piece.
 Since Jimmy has no musical talent or training, Parsons tries to pass off works, such as a Beethoven sonata, as Jimmy's, but Forbes is not fooled, leaving Jimmy in deep financial trouble.

 Forbes and bitter business rival Sir Charles Rimmer are running against each for Parliament.
 Jimmy meets and becomes enamoured with Rimmer's daughter, Jane.